tipofyzik/image_styling_tg_bot/README.md

 ## 4. Usage restrictions
 All limitations are related to small amounts of free memory on the server.
 So, it's more recommendations to using a bot:
 **•** The input images are resized to 512 * 512 pixels.
 Despite the fact that it reduces the quality of the resulting image, it also increases the speed of processing input images and obtaining the result.
-You can change this parameter int the **transform_image()** function in the **tgbot.py** file.
+You can change this parameter int the **transform_image()** function in the **tgbot.py** file, but remember that it will extremely increase precessing time, so you should do it on your pc or on paid server.
 **•** As the resources of the server are poor, I wouldn't recommend to upload large-size photos.
 It should be max 5MBytes so as not to kill the server.
 **•**